-The Vasari Corridor is one of the most exclusive tours that you can do in Florence.
-This elevated walkway up the historic Ponte Vecchio.
-The road starts from Palazzo Vecchio, passes through the Uffizi museum and then reaches the majestic Pitti Palace.
+This elevated walkway up is situated on top of the historic Ponte Vecchio.
+The passage starts from Palazzo Vecchio, passes through the Uffizi museum and then reaches the majestic Pitti Palace.

 It is assumed that the historic monument will be reopened by 2022.

-, also an important collection of self-portraits of some of the greatest artists such as Filippo Lippi, Rembrandt, Velazquez and many other famous painters.
+, also an important collection of self-portraits of some of the greatest artists such as Filippino Lippi, Rembrandt, Velasquez and many other famous painters.

 The property located above the ground of the city offers strong emotions that go beyond the beauty of the paintings that are kept there.

 Through the small windows, which follow one another along the way, you can see glimpses and corners of the Old Bridge area, this part of Florence is one of the most characteristic and historic of the city.

 In the past, the most powerful and important people in Europe frequented this place.
 They came to visit Florence as guests of the important Medici family who ruled the city for centuries.